Paul K. Charlton

 Paul K. Charlton is a former United States Attorney and current partner at the law firm of Dentons US LLP in the firm's Phoenix, Arizona office.
 Charlton concentrates his practice on high-profile and complex litigation, internal investigations and white-collar criminal defense.
 Charlton also represents a number of Arizona Native American governments, including Ak-Chin, Salt River Pima-Maricopa, Haulapai, the Navajo Nation, and Tohono O'odham.

 Prior to joining Dentons, he served as managing partner at law firm Steptoe & Johnson LLP.
-Charlton served as the United States Attorney for the District of Arizona from 2001–2007.
+Charlton served as the United States Attorney for the District of Arizona from 2001 to 2007.
 He was nominated in November 2001 by President George W. Bush.
 He oversaw a staff of more than 220 employees, four offices throughout the state, and an approximately $20 million budget.
 During his tenure, Charlton led enforcement initiatives against terrorism, public corruption, illegal immigration and crime in Indian Country.

 Early career

 Charlton began his legal career in 1989 as an Assistant Attorney General with the Arizona Attorney General's Office.
 In March 1991, Charlton joined the U.S. Attorney's Office in Arizona as an Assistant U.S. Attorney where he prosecuted a wide variety of matters from homicides to complex fraud cases.